 Did you say your job is safe from robots?

-Years ago, I was in endless discussions about robots that will do any job humans do eventually and in those days, I still had a lot of convincing to do.
+Years ago, I was in endless discussions about robots that would do any job humans do eventually, and in those days, I still had a lot of convincing to do.
 That’s very different now, as we have the writing all over the wall and the question is rather when – not if.

-But what stupefies me is that in spite of overwhelming evidence that this is going to hit us in our productive lifetimes, most people still seem to think that their jobs will be there for them (and their kids) forever.
+But what stupefies me is that despite overwhelming evidence that this is going to hit us in our productive lifetimes, most people still seem to think that their jobs will be there for them (and their kids) forever.
 Let’s take a long, hard look at this.

 I am almost 47 now, which means that according to systemic requirements in Austria, I have still 18 years of work to go before I can hit retirement.
 And those 18 years are just a bit too long to pull through hoping the world is not going to change.
 Besides, as an entrepreneur, just sitting out a job was never for me anyhow.

 So, what’s going to happen during those upcoming 18 years?
-Let’s take a look at some professions that big masses of people spend their time with today in order to generate baseload income.
+Let’s take a look at some professions that big masses of people spend their time with today to generate baseload income.

 Anyone driving something for a living is going to have his job cut out within less than 10 years, which means that when I am 57 this process will have been concluded.
 This means bus drivers, lorry drivers, cab drivers but also everything that’s on rails and even on waterways.
 I would also take pilots out and whoever else has made it his job to steer anything else than himself from one point to another.
 Fully robotic driving is just around the corner so this is a safe boast.
 What are those drivers going to do?
-Last time such change happened in street-logistics, it was a change from horse carriages to motor vehicles.
+The last time such change happened in street logistics, it was a change from horse carriages to motor vehicles.
 Carriage men simply became motormen.
-Not this time round.
+Not this time around.
 The human factor in driving things is gone forever.

 Just today a trader friend of mine sent me a Bloomberg article that traders are going to be annihilated by computers as humans cannot possibly cope with the data deluge anymore.
 Trade floors – gone and with them all those nice pics from humans in front of multiple screens.
 Trading happens in a humming box now that is cooled by liquid nitrogen.
 Much less photogenic – and the box does not want the bonus.

 Oh, besides, those armies of worker bees in office buildings needed scores of managers to whip them into shape and keep them humming.
 Kiss those goodbye as well and that goes up to the top as even the CEO chair will topple.
 Some companies are already experimenting with automated management systems and the robotic CEO.
 Don’t think of this as a real robot strolling down the office alley and breathing down your neck.
 There will rather be automated decision-making systems optimizing business decisions.
-Judging by the quality of many top level managers and their horrible decisions they often take, they should not be hard to replace by truly intelligent systems.
+Judging by the quality of many top-level managers and the horrible decisions they often make, they should not be hard to replace with truly intelligent systems.

 There is a running joke in France “Question: What does one academic ask the other academic when they meet at My Donalds?
 Answer: Wanna eat here or to go?”

-Anyone doing something that is repetitive and that can be optimized is under threat and over the next 20 years this is going to go into juggernaut mode.
+Anyone doing something repetitive that can be optimized is under threat and over the next 20 years this is going to go into juggernaut mode.

 A true entrepreneur is an artist, someone who does stuff a machine or computer cannot repeat or derive from something that was done before.
 Managers on the other side are trained to take a process that is known and optimize it.
 Their very DNA abhors real creation as this comes with destruction and their utmost goal is the preservation of cash flow and income channels.
 He who creates also destroys and that goes clearly against the grain of a manager.

 Think further.
 My older son is almost 8 years old now.
-He will go to university in about 10 years from now and then – depending on what he will choose to cut his teeth into – he is into years of studying before he can hope to clinch something better than an internship.
-This means at least 15 years before he is able to join the workforce but what kind of world will he find himself in, when he does so?
+He will go to university about 10 years from now and then – depending on what he chooses to cut his teeth into – he is into years of studying before he can hope to clinch something better than an internship.
+This means at least 15 years before he can join the workforce but what kind of world will he find himself in when he does so?

 What can be done?